ubuntu/yaru/README.md

 ## Using Yaru on Ubuntu

-Yaru theme is the default theme suite for Ubuntu installed with Ubuntu 18.10+.
+The Yaru theme suite is installed with Ubuntu 18.10+ by default!
 No further steps are required to use it.

-*Installing from source is not recommended for average usage!*
+_Installing from source is not recommended for average usage!_

 ## Using a legacy Yaru/Communitheme version on Ubuntu 18.04 (bionic beaver) via snap installation

 > Note that for backward compatibility, we kept the name "communitheme" for bionic beaver.
 Only icon and sound updates will be pushed into this version of the theme suite.

-*These steps only work on Ubuntu 18.04 (bionic beaver)!
-DO NOT install the snap on 18.10+ installations!*
+_These steps only work on Ubuntu 18.04 (bionic beaver)!
+DO NOT install the snap on 18.10+ installations!_

 Follow these steps in order to install and enable communitheme.